On-Call (RDS) FirefighterPosted: Closing date:

 Working as an on-call firefighter means being involved in a wide range of activities in your local area, from responding to emergency calls to carrying out work in local communities to support their needs or providing prevention advice to help keep them safe.

 In return, the fire and rescue service can offer flexible work to fit around study, work and family commitments, first class training and development opportunities and a chance to make a difference in your local community.

-Anthony Jones, Senior Operations Manager, said: “On-Call Firefighters are a vital part of North Wales Fire and Rescue Service.
+Paul Jenkinson, Area Manager Response, said: “On-Call Firefighters are a vital part of North Wales Fire and Rescue Service.
 The role is demanding, unpredictable, exciting and rewarding, coupled with the satisfaction and respect that comes with providing a crucial service to your local community.

 “We would be delighted to hear from applicants who can give their time to the Service and who wish to help protect their local community and who meet the eligibility criteria.

 “We’re actively recruiting On-Call Firefighters in a number of areas to help protect communities across the region – and these include our fire stations located at Tywyn, Aberdyfi, Porthmadog, Pwllheli, Corwen, Llanrwst, St Asaph, Holywell and Chirk.

 “We are also taking registrations from those interested in joining any of our On-Call stations across the region."